LifeSmarts teaches high school and junior high school students about:

 For more information, contact: Donna Sharpe, State LifeSmarts Coordinator, Department of Elementary and Secondary Education, at [email protected] or (573) 522-6543.

-State competitions will be held in Jefferson City for Junior Varsity teams on February 23 and for Varsity teams on February 24 in Jefferson City.
-See list of 2016 State Competitors.
+State competitions will be held in Jefferson City for Junior Varsity teams on November 28th, 2017 and for Varsity teams on November 29th, 2017 in Jefferson City.

-The Varsity state winner will be invited to compete at the LifeSmarts National Competition in Denver, Colorado from April 9-12, 2016.
+The Varsity state winner will be invited to compete at the LifeSmarts National Competition.
 The competition is free.

 LifeSmarts is an integrated educational program that can be used in math, science, language arts, social studies, career education or any curriculum to expand the general knowledge of students.
 It is open to students in grades 6-12.
 The LifeSmarts program includes teacher resources, student competitions and community service. www.LifeSmarts.org